ampproject/amphtml/contributing/building-an-amp-extension.md

 children of lightbox when you close a lightbox instance, called on carousel children when the slide is not the active slide.
 And possibly other places.
 - **Override**: Sometimes.
-Most likely if you’re building a player.
+Most likely if you're building a player.
 - **Usage**: Use to pause video, slideshow auto-advance...etc
 - **Example Usage**: amp-video, amp-youtube